-- 11.11 Completed applications must first be signed by the Head of Department and Dean prior to submission through the International Students Office to obtain Academic Board approval. - 11.12 Students must register for the approved Mona-equivalent courses at the beginning of the semester for which they were approved for exchange.
-Results received will be awarded to the Mona courses assessed and approved by the Academic Board. - 11.13 The letter grade(s) duly awarded for a course offered by an approved overseas university shall be accepted without change. - 11.14 Students doing course(s) at another university to complete their degree Where students may be migrating or may be away from the country for a significant period and have few courses to complete their UWI degree, there may be discretionary decisions made by the Faculty and sanctioned by Academic Board.
+- 12.4 Students must register for the approved Mona-equivalent courses at the beginning of the semester for which they were approved for exchange.
+Results received will be awarded to the Mona courses assessed and approved by the Board for Undergraduate Studies (BUS). - 12.5 The letter grade duly awarded for a course offered by an approved overseas university shall be accepted without change.
+Where an institution does not offer letter grade, a determination is made by the Dean.